nickxir12/nickxir12.github.io/index.md

 # 👋 Welcome

-Hi, I'm **Nikolas Xiros** — a passionate student/researcher/developer interested in AI, robotics, or whatever you want here.
+I'm **Nikolaos Xi̱ros**, an undergraduate student at the National Technical University of Athens.
+I'm passionate about AI, multimodal learning, and exploring how intelligent systems understand the world.

-Use the navigation above to learn more about my work and interests.
+You can navigate the site using the menu above to learn more about my work and interests.